 Consent is the fundamental principle of the HT Act.
 Appropriate consent must be in place for the removal, storage and use of human tissue for research purposes.
-Consent is also required for the storage of human tissue (including hair and nails) with the intention of analysing DNA.
+Consent is also required for the storage of 'bodily material' (bodily material includes hair and nails from the living and gametes) with the intention of analysing DNA.
 The Research Governance SOP Informed Consent for Research (QUB-ADRE-004) details the process for obtaining informed consent.